 - B. Table of contents - C. Discussion, including the following: - D. Detailed methodology proposed to determine how much irrigation water will be applied during the planting, establishment, and maintenance phases of the contract.
-The Plan shall include an approved method of measuring soil moisture at the root balls of trees and shrubs at four locations per controller at locations and intervals approved by the Engineer. - 1.
-Description of how the schedule will be developed and how water use will be monitored - 2.
+The Plan shall include an approved method of measuring soil moisture at the root balls of trees and shrubs at four locations per controller at locations and intervals approved by the Engineer. - Description of how the schedule will be developed and how water use will be monitored - 2.
 Plan for conserving irrigation water - 3.
 Plan for recording water meter use at regular monthly intervals and delivering the results for review - 4.
 Proposed controller programming schedule - 5.
-Description of planting design theory describing how the majority of plants to be used will be the lowest water users and where and how the higher water using plants will be located. - E. Appendices, including the following, at a minimum:

-- 1 1.
-Calculations. - 2 With the Initial Design Submittal of any landscape Submittal, Developer shall submit the Initial - 3 Irrigation Water Use and Conservation Plan to ADOT for review and comment. - 4 Developer shall prepare the Final Irrigation Water Use and Conservation Plan based on the - 5 updated planting and irrigation design.
-With the Final Design Submittal of any landscaping - 6 Submittal Developer shall submit the Final Irrigation Water Use and Conservation Plan to ADOT - 7 for review and comment.
+Description of planting design theory describing how the majority of plants to be used will be the lowest water users and where and how the higher water using plants will be located. - E. Appendices, including the following, at a minimum: - Calculations. - At the same time as Initial Design Submittal of any landscape Submittal, Developer shall submit the initial Irrigation Water Use and Conservation Plan to ADOT for review and comment. - Developer shall prepare the final Irrigation Water Use and Conservation Plan based on the updated planting and irrigation design.
+At the same time as Final Design Submittal of any - 27 landscaping Submittal Developer shall submit the final Irrigation Water Use and Conservation - 28 Plan to ADOT for review and comment.

-8 450.3.3.2 Irrigation Requirements
+1 450.3.3.2 Irrigation Requirements

-- 9 Developer shall design the irrigation system in accordance with the following criteria: - 10 A. Minimum design pressure 60 pounds per square inch. - 11 B. Maximum pipe water velocity 5 feet per second. - 12 C. Minimum 50 pounds per square inch operating pressure at individual remote control valve locations. - 14 D. Minimum 86% distribution uniformity. - 15 E. Include flow monitoring and flow control. - 16 F. Include remote monitoring of controllers through a central control. - 17 G. Include the ability to operate the irrigation system with hand-held devices. - 18 H. Include pressure compensating low-flow drip emitter system for all planting. - 19 I. Trees and shrubs must be valved separately. - 20 J. All control valves, mainlines, and pressure regulators must be placed a minimum of: - 21 1.
-20 feet behind curb and gutter;

-- 2. 8 feet behind all barriers when along freeway mainline and ramps; or - 3.
-Within first 5 feet behind sidewalks. - K. Irrigation pipes and equipment must comply with all applicable health code requirements. - L. Irrigation systems for Character Areas 1, 3, 4, and 5 must tap into existing City of Phoenix water lines. - M. Irrigation control system shall have the ability to monitor current weather conditions and monitor soil moisture conditions at specific representative plant locations throughout the project area using advanced soil sensing equipment. - N. Irrigation control system shall have the ability to initiate, adjust, or cancel an irrigation cycle based on actual real-time soil moisture readings.
+- Developer shall not provide a permanent irrigation system for Character Area 2.
+Developer shall design the irrigation system in accordance with the following criteria: - 4 A. Minimum design pressure 60 pounds per square inch. - B. Maximum pipe water velocity 5 feet per second. - 6 C. Minimum 50 pounds per square inch operating pressure at individual remote control valve locations. - 8 D. Minimum 86% distribution uniformity. - 9 E. Include flow monitoring and flow control. - 10 F. Include remote monitoring of controllers through a central control. - G. Include the ability to operate the irrigation system with hand-held devices. - 12 H. Include pressure compensating low-flow drip emitter system for all planting. - 13 I. Trees and shrubs must be valved separately. - J. All control valves, mainlines, and pressure regulators must be placed a minimum of: - 1.
+20 feet behind curb and gutter; - 2.
+8 feet behind all barriers when along freeway mainline and ramps; or - 17 3.
+Within first 5 feet behind sidewalks. - 18 K. Irrigation pipes and equipment must comply with all applicable health code requirements. - L. Irrigation systems for Character Areas 1, 3, 4, and 5 must tap into existing City of Phoenix water lines. - M. Irrigation control system shall have the ability to monitor current weather conditions and monitor soil moisture conditions at specific representative plant locations throughout the project area using advanced soil sensing equipment. - N. Irrigation control system shall have the ability to initiate, adjust, or cancel an irrigation cycle based on actual real-time soil moisture readings.

-33 450.3.3.3 City Right-of-Way Irrigation
+27 450.3.3.3 City Right-of-Way Irrigation